 Construction & Development

-At Pedernales Electric Cooperative, the success of our member’s new construction project is very important to us.
+At Pedernales Electric Cooperative, the success of our members’ new construction projects is very important to us.
 Please review the following information for a successful electrical installation.

-The information found below is designed for those constructing facilities for temporary or permanent service within the PEC service area.
+The information on this page is provided for those constructing facilities for temporary or permanent service within the PEC service area.
 Establishing new electric service is a joint effort between the applicant and PEC.
 In general, PEC is responsible for bringing power to the site, for installing the meter in the socket, and for energizing the service.
 The applicant is responsible for, where applicable but not limited to, payment for PEC construction, obtaining permits, vegetation clearing, all civil installations, easements, and inspections.

 Planning a bigger project?